-A strict liability rule is introduced by the Act.
-Under this rule any conduct that interferes with the course of justice can be treated as contempt of court even when there was no intention to interfere.
-This rule applies only to publications i.e. any form of communication addressed to any section of the public or the public at large.
+A strict liability rule is introduced by CCA 1981.
+Under this, any conduct that interferes with the course of justice can be treated as contempt of court, even when there is no intention to interfere.
+This rule applies only to publications, ie, any form of communication addressed to any section of the public or the public at large.

-- It only applies when a publication carries a substantial risk of seriously prejudicing justice in the proceedings, and
+- a publication carries a substantial risk of seriously prejudicing justice in the proceedings; and

 For more information on: